hplgit/doconce/README.do.txt

 formats you want to work with and how advanced constructions that are used in the text.

+With Anaconda Python it is trivial to install DocOnce and all dependencies by

+!bc sys
+Terminal> sudo conda install --channel johannr doconce !ec

 On Debian/Ubuntu it is fairly straightforward to get the packages you need.
 Basically, you can run a "Bash script": "https://raw.githubusercontent.com/hplgit/doconce/master/doc/src/manual/install_doconce.sh" or an equivalent "Python script": "https://raw.githubusercontent.com/hplgit/doconce/master/doc/src/manual/install_doconce.py".
 Such a script installs a very comprehensive bundle of software.
 You can read the